wolfSSL/documentation/wolfBoot/src/chapter06.md

 wolfBoot offers out-of-the-box solution.
 There is zero need of the developer to touch wolfBoot code in order to use measured boot.
 If you would want to check the code, then look in `src/image.c` and more specifically the `measure_boot()` function.
 There you would find several TPM2 native API calls to wolfTPM.
 For more information about wolfTPM you can check its GitHub repository.

 ## Firmware image

 ### Firmware entry point

 WolfBoot can only chain-load and execute firmware images from a specific entry point in memory, which must be specified as the origin of the FLASH memory in the linker script of the embedded application.
 This corresponds to the first partition in the flash memory.

 Multiple firmware images can be created this way, and stored in two different partitions.
 The bootloader will take care of moving the selected firmware to the first (BOOT) partition before chain-loading the image.

 Due to the presence of an image header, the entry point of the application has a fixed additional offset of 256B from the beginning of the flash partition.

 ### Firmware image header

-Each (signed) firmware image is pre-pended with a fixed-size **image header**, containing useful information about the firmware.
-The **image header** is padded to fit in 256B, in order to guarantee that the entry point of the actual firmware is stored on the flash starting from a 256-Bytes aligned address.
-This ensures that the bootloader can relocate the vector table before chain-loading the firmware the interrupt continue to work properly after the boot is complete.
+Each (signed) firmware image is prepended with a fixed-size **image header**, containing useful information about the firmware.
+The exact size of the **image header** depends on the size of the image digest and signature, which depend on the algorithms/key sizes used.
+Larger key sizes will result in a larger image header.
+The size of the image header is determined by the build system and provided to the application code in the `IMAGE_HEADER_SIZE` macro.
+The size of the generated image header is also output by the keytools during the signing operation.
+The **image header** data is padded out to the next multiple of 256B, in order to guarantee that the entry point of the actual firmware is stored on the flash starting from a 256-Bytes aligned address.
+This ensures that the bootloader can relocate the vector table before chain-loading the firmware so interrupts continue to work properly after the boot is complete.
+When porting wolfBoot to a platform that doesn't use wolfBoot's
+Makefile-based build system, extra care should be taken to ensure `IMAGE_HEADER_SIZE` is set to a value that matches the output of the wolfBoot `sign` key tool.

 ![Image header](png/image_header.png)

-*The image header is stored at the beginning of the slot and the actual firmware image starts 256 Bytes after it*
+*The image header is stored at the beginning of the slot and the actual firmware image starts `IMAGE_HEADER_SIZE` Bytes after it*

 #### Image header: Tags

-The **image header** is prepended with a single 4-byte magic number, followed by a 4-byte field indicating the firmware image (excluding the header).
+The **image header** is prepended with a single 4-byte magic number, followed by a 4-byte field indicating the firmware image size (excluding the header).
 All numbers in the header are stored in Little-endian format.

 The two fixed fields are followed by one or more tags.
 Each TAG is structured as follows: